Tech-at-DU/BotShop-iOS/P03-Third-Chapter/content.md

 }
 ```

-If you run your app now you’ll notice that there is no way for you to get to your Past Order page to see if it is green or not.
+If you run your app now you’ll notice that there is no way for you to get to the Past Order page to see if it is green or not.
 We can fix this navigational nightmare by creating a tab bar for your app.

 # Creating the TabBarController
-Create a new swift file and name it `TabBarController`, setup the TabBarController class to be of type UITabBarController and have it conform to the UITabBarControllerDelegate protocol.
+Create a new swift file and name it `TabBarController`, setup the `TabBarController` class to be of type `UITabBarController` and have it conform to the `UITabBarControllerDelegate` protocol.

 Your file should now look like the following:

 ```
 class TabBarController: UITabBarController, UITabBarControllerDelegate{